YESAndy/12740-group-project/index.md

 2. We are going to continue to debug our code to make the code and system can run successfully.
 3. We are going to design a room, where we can test our detect system and code in serval situations.

+## Methodology

+### Phenomena of Interest
+Describe the physical phenomena of interest, e.g. physical principles, static and dynamic behavior, and signal characteristics

+### Sensor(s) Used
+Describe the sensor(s) you used, e.g. physical principles, static and dynamic behavior, and signal characteristics

+### Signal Conditioning and Processing
+Describe the signal conditioning and processing procedures

+## Experiments and Results
+Describe the experiments you did and present the results; Use tables and plots if possible

+## Discussion
+Discuss the insights from the project